hackerman-industries/Hackerbux/README.md

 600,000+: 10,000 Hackerbux

+Again, another lie.

-### Wow plz make dogecoind/dogecoin-cli/dogecoin-qt
+### Wow plz make hackerbux/hackerbux-cli/hackerbux-qt

   The following are developer notes on how to build Hackerbux on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.